 Whether and How to Replace Block Reward Funding

-The attention of the Zcash ecosystem has recently turned towards sustaining development beyond the duration of the founders’ reward, with Zooko expressing support for a continuation of block reward funding which incorporated ECC but had a larger role for other organizations.
+The attention of the Zcash ecosystem in 2019 turned towards sustaining development beyond the duration of the founders’ reward 3, with Zooko expressing support for a continuation of block reward funding4 which incorporated ECC but had a larger role for other organizations.
 In his capacity as ECC CEO, Zooko has stated that the ECC needs 12 months of runway to function and if no continuation of funding for ECC is established one year before the founder’s reward ends, then ECC will have to consider pivoting to other projects which can generate revenue.

 The many ICO funded projects each received one-time funding, but what they are building will need perpetual maintenance and possibly refinement, if it succeeds.
 The Zcash funding issue is therefore of particular interest, because it is on the horizon for many other projects with autonomous but time-limited funding.